-- Your sub-categories might correspond to set of related folders on a shared drive, document libraries in SharePoint, or groups of related hard-copy files in your file cabinet.
+- Add new rows to the inventory checklist for sub-categories of records within the same WatClass records class.
+Your sub-categories might be for related folders on a shared drive, document libraries in SharePoint, or groups of related hard-copy files in a file cabinet.

-The three core functions are:
+The three core functional categories are:

 - Research Management: research ethics, administration, etc.

-The remaining nine supporting functions are:
+The nine supporting categories are:

 - University Relations & Advancement: marketing, communications, advancement, etc.

-- Data in enterprise systems for which your unit is responsible;
+- Data in enterprise systems for which your unit is responsible.

 - Information in databases or other applications used only in your unit (e.g., FileMaker databases).